Renewable and Alternative Energy Projects

 The Jeanne and Peter Lougheed Performing Arts Centre is one of the first in North America to exclusively use LED lighting throughout, including theatre, front of house and exterior.
-Control systems allow the lights to be easily programmed to conserve energy.
-Using this energy-efficient lighting technology could save up to $35,000 per year.
+Control systems allow the lights to be easily programmed to conserve energy saving up to $35,000 per year.

 Michael Versteege, Manager